-Romanian eggplant salad, also known as eggplant caviar, is a delicious and creamy spread made from roasted eggplants.
-This traditional Romanian dish is perfect as an appetizer or side, offering a smoky flavor and smooth texture that pairs well with fresh bread or crackers.
+Romanian eggplant salad, also known as eggplant caviar, is a creamy, smoky spread made from roasted eggplants blended with eggs, Greek yogurt, and garlic.
+Serve it as an appetizer or side with fresh bread or crackers.

-I used frozen roasted eggplants, which I made myself the previous season.
-But if you don't have already roasted and peeled eggplants, I will detail the process below.
-Keep in mind that the quantity I used is for the roasted eggplants, not fresh ones.
+I used frozen roasted eggplants that I prepared myself the previous season.
+If you don't have already roasted and peeled eggplants, I'll detail the process below.
+Keep in mind that the quantity listed is for roasted eggplants, not fresh ones.

 Wash and dry the eggplants.